0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 ## Limitations and Future Work

 1. While the GSR prevents classic sandwich attacks, it doesn't eliminate all forms of MEV.
 The paper proves that for any sequencing rule, there exist scenarios where proposers can still obtain risk-free profits ([Theorem 4.2](#theorem-42-existence-of-risk-free-profits)).
 2. Multi-block MEV remains a concern.
 A proposer controlling consecutive blocks could potentially manipulate prices across block boundaries.
-These approaches could increase the cost and complexity of such attacks:
+Nevertheless, the cost and complexity of such attacks could be increased by:
-    - Updating the initial price less frequently
+    - Updating the initial price less frequently.
     - Using a moving average over several past blocks.
 3. The current implementation is designed for two-token pools.
 Extending these guarantees to pools with three or more tokens remains an open question.
 4. Further research is needed to characterize optimal sequencing rules that maximize user welfare under strategic proposer behavior.